cloudfoundry/log-cache-cli/README.md

    LOG_CACHE_SKIP_AUTH  Set to 'true' to disable CF authentication.

 OPTIONS:
+   --guid       Display raw source GUIDs
    --noise      Fetch and display the rate of envelopes per minute for the last minute.
 WARNING: This is slow...
    --scope      Scope of meta information to show.
 Available: 'all', 'applications', and 'platform'.
 ```

 [log-cache]: https://code.cloudfoundry.org/log-cache-release